mjiraboondilok/apitest/README.md

-# Comasync App
+# apitest

-Comasync App is a rest api backend for background jobs and other uses using the Deno runtime and Oak framework.
+apitest is a rest api backend for background jobs and other uses using the Deno runtime and Oak framework.

 ## Pre requisites